Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Do students need to choose a career before applying to college?

-No. Many students enter college undecided.
-However, thoughtful early career guidance can help students make more informed choices about majors and activities.
+No. Many students enter college undecided, but early exploration helps make more informed decisions.

 What are the best ways to explore careers in high school?

-Clubs, internships, volunteer work, informational interviews, and summer programs are all valuable tools for career exploration for teens.
+Clubs, internships, volunteer work, informational interviews, and summer programs are all effective.

 What if my interests change over time?

 That is completely normal.
-Many students explore several high school career paths before discovering the direction that fits them best.
+Most students explore multiple paths before finding the right fit.

 Subscribe to our Newsletter